 Gapeworm is common in pheasants but also affects chickens, guinea fowl and turkeys.
 Gapeworms can cause considerable losses in pheasants and turkeys.
 Gasping for breath or ‘gaping’ as it is known is the biggest sign of gape worm.
 Shaking of the head and neck stretching are also common.
 When birds are held, gurgling can often be heard which is a ‘tracheal rattle’.
 Gasping for breath caused by gapeworms is often confused with respiratory problems.
 If a heavy infestation occurs, death by suffocation will occur.
 Continue reading

 Infectious bronchitis (I.B) is the most contagious poultry disease.
 It has very similar symptoms to mycoplasma.
 The main difference is the number of birds it affects.

 Mycoplasma tends to affect a few birds in the flock but IB spreads within a few days to the whole flock.
-I.B. causes respiratory disease and kidney damage in growers and oviduct infection in adult hens which can cause wrinkled egg shells as well as a reduction in egg laying.
+I.B. causes respiratory disease and kidney damage in growers and oviduct infection in adult hens which can cause wrinkled egg shells, as well as a reduction in egg laying.
 It can also affect the ability of the bird to produce thick albumen (white) which means eggs can have watery whites.
 Commercial flocks and most hybrids are vaccinated against Newcastle disease and infectious bronchitis at the same time but as with all vaccines are not 100% effective all of the time (maybe 97-98%).
 Continue reading